3D printing for architects and the architecture industry

 3D scanners are an important part of the 3D printing ecosystem.

-They have applications in architecture, such as interior design.
-It is possible to map a room in 3D using a 3D scanner, and get the 3D model on a computer.
+They have applications in architecture, in fields such as interior design.
+It is possible to map a room in 3D using a 3D scanner, and get the 3D model on a computer for further modifications using a 3D sofware.

 A 3D scan of a room with the structure sensor, a 3D scanner for ipad.